aws-samples/bedrock-agents-for-eks/README.md

 ## Clean Up
 To avoid charges in your AWS account, clean up the resources provisioned for this solution.

-Run the `kube-down.sh` script to delete the ClusterRole and ClusterRoleBinding objects and remove the identity mapping from the aws-auth ConfigMap in your EKS cluster:
+Run the `kube-down.sh` script to delete the ClusterRole and ClusterRoleBinding objects and remove the [Access Entry](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html) from your EKS cluster:

 ```
 ./kube-down.sh